Helloooooo! My name is Kelly Beasley. I am the co-founder of the all-in-one guide and review website CampAddict.com.

 What do I miss that I have pitched?
 Nothing.
 Nothing at all.

-Rig- I also want to get a smaller travel trailer, an 18′ or smaller.
+Rig- I also sort of want to get a smaller travel trailer.

 It will be more gas efficient to pull since it will be lighter and it will allow me to get to stealthier boondocking locations than I can currently make it to because it will be lighter and shorter than my current 24′ TT.